The Peloton Tread brings personal training to your treadmill | CNN Underscored

 The Peloton Tread is a great treadmill in its own right.
 However, there may be better options for you if the Tread’s price tag isn’t appealing.

 If you still want to be part of the Peloton ecosystem without paying the luxury price, the Horizon 7.8 was made for you.
-At $2,000, the Horizon has powerful speakers, QuickDial controls that are similar to the Peloton Tread, same running belt length, and Bluetooth options for heart rate tracking.
-This tread was engineered specifically to be used with Peloton or similar streaming apps at a much lower price point.
+At $2,000, the Horizon has powerful speakers, QuickDial controls that are similar to the Peloton Tread, the same running belt length and Bluetooth options for heart rate tracking.
+This treadmill was engineered specifically to be used with Peloton or similar streaming apps at a much lower price point.

-And if you don’t care about the Peloton ecosystem, but still want interactive fitness, the Bowflex T22 starts at $2300.
-The tread includes a 1 -year JRNY fitness membership and has the same-sized screen and running belt length as the Peloton Tread.
-You can even watch Netflix, Hulu, or Amazon Prime while working out on the Bowflex.
+And if you don’t care about the Peloton ecosystem but still want interactive fitness, the Bowflex T22 starts at $2,300.
+The Tread includes a one-year JRNY fitness membership and has the same sized screen and running belt length as the Peloton Tread.
+You can even watch Netflix, Hulu or Amazon Prime while working out on the Bowflex.

 But what about other at-home online fitness platforms?
 Peloton’s software is most often compared to Tonal ($3,495) and the Lululemon Studio Mirror ($1,495).
 While neither of them provide running workouts, obviously, they both offer a range of classes, from strength training to HIIT workouts.
 Also, both hang on the wall, saving much more space than the Peloton Tread.
 Both platforms also cost roughly the same per month as Peloton’s All-Access Membership ($44): Tonal at $49 and Mirror at $39.